Zeeshan-Khan1/javascript-concepts-and-practice/12: JS-Strings.md

-JavaScript Strings
+# JavaScript Strings

-Strings in JavaScript are used for storing and manipulating text.
+### Strings in JavaScript are used for storing and manipulating text.
 They are written inside quotes.

-Using Quotes
+### Using Quotes

 A string can be defined with single or double quotes:
 ```
+js
 let carName1 = "Volvo XC60";  // Double quotes
 let carName2 = 'Volvo XC60';  // Single quotes
 ```